 David Tomas Martinez’s debut collection of poetry, Hustle (Sarabande Books, 2014), won the New England Book Festival’s prize in poetry.
 His work has been published or is forthcoming in Poetry, Ploughshares and Oxford American, among many other journals, and he has been featured or written about in Poets & Writers, Publishers Weekly, NPR’s All Things Considered and other venues.
 A Bread Loaf and CantoMundo Fellow, Martinez received his MFA from San Diego State University and is currently a PhD candidate in poetry at the University of Houston, where he is the Reviews and Interviews Editor for Gulf Coast.
 He lives in Clinton Hill.

 Monica McClure’s debut collection, Tender Data, was published by Birds, LLC in 2015.
 She is also the author of the chapbooks Mood Swing (Snacks Press, 2013) and Mala (Poor Claudia, 2014).
 She studied fiction, poetry, art history and literary theory at DePauw University and earned her MFA in poetry from New York University.
 With Brenda Shaughnessy, she is currently editing the anthology Both and Neither: Biracial American Writers.
-She curates the Atlas Reading Series, a collaboration series of visual artists and poets, and helps edit The Atlas Review.

 Joe Pan is the author of two collections of poetry, Hiccups (Augury Books, 2015) and Autobiomythography & Gallery (BAP, 2011).
 He is the editor-in-chief and publisher of Brooklyn Arts Press, serves as the fiction editor for the arts magazine Hyperallergic and is the founder of the services-oriented activist group Brooklyn Artists Helping.
 His piece “Ode to the MQ-9 Reaper,” a hybrid work on drones, was excerpted and praised in the New York Times.
 In 2015 Pan participated in the Lower Manhattan Cultural Council’s Process Space artist residency program on Governors Island.
 He attended the Iowa Writers’ Workshop, grew up along the Space Coast of Florida and now lives in Williamsburg.